 This chapter also gives nominated surveyors or port state control officers special power to require repairs to a ship and carry out inspections and surveys if requested by the appropriate authorities.

-In summary, Chapter 1 encompasses all other chapters in a sense that it serves as the “arm” by which vessels are checked for compliance purposes.
+In summary, Chapter 1 encompasses all other chapters in the sense that it serves as the “arm” by which vessels are checked for compliance purposes.

 “Even with the SOLAS guidelines on ship construction, vetting inspectors or port state control officers usually find deficiencies relating to them.”

-Other parts includes the features with watertight subdivision, watertight integrity, stability requirements and machinery installations on board the vessel.
+Other parts include the features with watertight subdivision, watertight integrity, stability requirements, and machinery installations on board the vessel.

-Under the Safety of Life at Sea, regulations for electrical installations, requirement for unmanned machinery spaces (UMS) and alternative design and arrangements for fire safety are also set.
+Under the Safety of Life at Sea, regulations for electrical installations, requirements for unmanned machinery spaces (UMS), and alternative design and arrangements for fire safety are also set.

 The last part, Part G, is about Ships Using Low-Flashpoint Fuels.
-Requirement for this regulation is adopted from the IGF Code.
+The requirement for this regulation is adopted from the IGF Code.

-Construction – Fire protection, fire detection and fire extinction
+Chapter II-2: Construction – Fire protection, fire detection, and fire extinction

-Since fire is a major safety hazard on board, vessel construction includes methods on how to prevent fire, detecting them and their extinguishing systems.
+Since fire is a major safety hazard on board, vessel construction includes methods on how to prevent fire, detect them, and their extinguishing systems.